hayunofek/go-operator-example/README.md

 OpenShift basic operator written in Go, which deploys a deployment, a service and a route.

 # What does this operator do?
-OpenShift basic operator written in Go, which deploys a deployment with [Size] replicas of a specified [Image], a service and a route.
+This is an example operator, which deploys [db_size] replicas of mongo and [web_size] replicas of mongo express.
 This operator has been tested on openshift v4.4.

 # Requirements